 - Cucumber Gimlet – swap the simple syrup for freshly squeezed lime juice

-- Martini – order dry (less vermouth, more liquor)
+- Martini – order dry (light on the vermouth)

 - Swap the Mai Tai or Long Island Iced Tea for a Mojito – order with extra mint & less syrup